Reduce Your Home's Days on the Market in Miami, Florida With Home Staging

-Making ready your home for an Open House doesn't have to be a nerve-racking experience.
+Making ready your property for an Open House shouldn't be thought of as a nerve-racking experience.
 It can actually be a great time to let your creative juices flow.
-Together, we'll work to get a high offer for your home's sale.
-To see less time on the market in Miami, start with these interior staging tips:
+Together, we'll strive for a top dollar offer for your property.
+Use these home staging tricks to get you started:

-Start with the exterior of your home, or your curb appeal.
-Take a fresh look at the exterior of your house from a quick glance from the street.
+First, look at the outside of your home, or your curb appeal.
+Take a fresh look at the exterior of your home from a quick glance from the street.
 What do you notice first?
-What would've-been-eye-catching features seem waiting to be noticed?Understanding this helps us to choose what steps we can take to invite buyers from the street and into your home.
-If your house isn't pretty on the outside with touched up paint and bright greenery we'll need to tackle those as well.
-Refer to the Curb Appeal Checklist and add dollars to your house's final selling price.
+What dollar-earning features seem hidden?Understanding this helps us to choose what plan of action we can use to draw buyers from the street and into your home.
+If your home isn't at its best on the outside with refreshed paint and blooming garden plants we'll need to tackle those as well.
+Follow the Curb Appeal Checklist and increase your home's final selling price.

-I'll suggest that you reduce the effect of anything that gives the impression of clutter.
-Table and counter tops should be neatly arranged.
-Brick-a-brack, sentimental items, family photos, and refrigerator artwork should get moved out of sight.
-You need to "generalize" the house so buyers can see it as their new home.
+I'll tell you put out of sight anything that gives the impression of clutter.
+Tabletops should be neatly arranged.
+Kitschy sculptures, sentimental items, family photos, and kids' artwork should get moved out of sight.
+You need to "de-personalize" the house so buyers can see it as their new home.

-I know exactly where a room's best features are and how to highlight them.
-I'll point out the pieces of furniture that should be put in storage, rooms that need new paint, rugs needing to get changed, fixtures that could use shining, and any other improvement that can quickly be made to positively affect the sale.
+I'll review each room of your home.
+I'll note the pieces of furniture that should be rearranged, rooms that need new paint, carpet needing to be changed, fixtures that could use brightening, and any other improvement that can easily be made to positively influence the sale.

 Setting the Stage

-Brightening up your interior is of major importance, so we'll do things like open curtains and change light bulbs where needed to welcome the buyer.
-Together we'll enhance the air of the house with enjoyable music to listen to while guests look at your home and ensure a pleasing fragrance circulates from every area.
-We'll incorporate cozy-looking throws, and place pillows on your chairs and bed.
-We want buyers to feel like your current house is their future home.
+Dark rooms can be a real mood killer, so we'll do things like draw back curtains and add lighting where needed to welcome the buyer.
+Together we'll enhance the ambiance with enjoyable music to listen to while guests enjoy your home and ensure a pleasing aroma flows room-to-room.
+We'll make use of cozy-looking blankets, and pillows on your love seat and bedding.
+Buyers should feel like your home is their future home.